Friday, March 27, 2009

 - The literal second coming of Jesus Christ

-My questioner goes on to suggest that I might be "Christian Reformed."
-The label “reformed” is also difficult to define and, probably, because I am Baptist, most people would not label me as “reformed.”
+The questioner goes on to suggest that I might be "Christian Reformed."
+The label “reformed” is also difficult to define and, probably, because I am Baptist, most reformed Christians would object to my appropriation of that label.
 However, when I observe the horrendous effects of inaccurate and unbiblical teachings of salvation and anemic, man-centered gospel presentations, I find myself more comfortable pitching my tent in the reformed camp than with the promoters of decisional regeneration and easy-believism among evangelicals, especially in my own denomination.

 So I guess I consider myself to be “Reformed Baptist.”
 I hope that helps.